 Why should I use Uber instead of taxis?
 It’s a question people ask me a lot and in my opinion, there’s no comparison.

-Is Mexico City Safe for Solo Female Travelers?
+Safety in Mexico City for Solo Female Travelers?

 If you’ve been following the news about Mexico City at all in the last few years, you’ll know that in 2017, there was a large earthquake that shook the city.
 Many buildings collapsed and unfortunately, quite a few people were killed.

 There is always a risk of earthquakes in Mexico.
-It is littered with active volcanos and shared a fault line with California.
+It is littered with active volcanos and shares a fault line with California.

 If you want to avoid the pollution, the best time to come is towards the end of the wet season in September or October or right after it ends in November and December.
 These are the cleanest months of the year for air quality thanks to the rain clearing it all away.